[2024 Graduates] [Shikoku Office] We tried office relocation work [Miyoshi City, Tokushima Prefecture]

 The first task on the second day was assembling the remaining items.

-This took relatively little time to complete.
+This was relatively quick to complete.

 Tents in IT company offices?

-It's understandable that you might be thinking,
+I think it's understandable that you might think that.

 The tent and camping chairs were set up in no time